exakat/exakat-docs/Reference/Rules/Structures/MergeIfThen.rst

 Merge If Then
 +++++++++++++

-  Two successive if/then into one, by merging the two conditions.
+  Two nested if/then may be merged into one, by merging the two conditions.
+This is often a development artifact.

 .. code-block:: php

    <?php

-   // two merge conditions
+   // two merged conditions
    if ($a == 1 && $b == 2) {
        // doSomething()
    }